okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/users/index.md

 #### Individual Users vs. collection of Users

 For an individual User result, the Links object contains a full set of link relations available for that User as determined by your policies.
 For a collection of Users, the Links object contains only the `self` link.
-Operations that return a collection of Users include [List Users](#list-users) and [List Group Members](/docs/reference/api/groups/#list-group-members).
+Operations that return a collection of Users include [List Users](#list-users) and [List all Member Users](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Group/#tag/Group/operation/listGroupUsers).

 Here are some links that may be available on a User, as determined by your policies: